Exawind/amr-wind/README.md

   models for modeling wind farm flow physics at various fidelities that are backed by a comprehensive verification and validation (V&V) process;

-- be capable of performing the highest-fidelity simulations of flowfields within wind farms; and
+- be capable of performing the highest-fidelity simulations of flow fields within wind farms; and

-- be able to leverage the high-performance leadership class computating facilities available at DOE national laboratories.
+- be able to leverage the high-performance leadership class computing facilities available at DOE national laboratories.

 ## Documentation